vmware-tanzu-labs/educates-training-platform/docs/custom-resources/workshop-definition.md

 }
 ```

 When a request for a workshop session is received via the REST API of the training portal, a secret specific to the workshop session will be created in the workshop namespace containing the list of parameters as data.
-The name of this secret will be of the form ``$(session_namespace)-request``.
+The name of this secret will be of the form ``$(session_name)-request``.

 ```yaml
 apiVersion: v1